Kostia06/ILN/README.md

   There is an shortcut, if you put your directory once, to make sure you dont type out the same directory you can just type **!** and it will search for last directory you used

+  ## Example

+  If you are using Calculator folder as well then you will be running the following commands...
+  I asume you are in the same directory as KOS folder and Calculator folder
+  1. cd KOS
+  2. lua main.lua
+  3. ../Calculator/main.txt, true

   # IMPORTANT